 If you have clarifying shampoo, this is a suitable product to use to remove toner from your hair.
 Clarifying shampoos have been specially designed to remove oil and dirt from hair, and they can remove hair color too.

 After you use this type of shampoo, you’re sure to notice that the toner and color begin to fade.
 It’s wise, though, not to wash your hair more than three or four times with clarifying shampoo in a single day since the natural oil found in the hair will be stripped away, making your hair more fragile and prone to damage.

-You can boost the effect achieved by using anti-dandruff shampoo by adding baking soda from your kitchen to the shampoo.
-Simply had a half teaspoon of baking soda into a single application of anti-dandruff shampoo, apply to the hair and massage in well.
+You can boost the effect achieved by using a clarifying shampoo by adding baking soda from your kitchen to the shampoo.
+Simply add a half teaspoon of baking soda into a single application of clarifying shampoo, apply to the hair, and massage in well.
 The only thing to be aware of is that you’ll need to rinse the shampoo and baking soda out of your hair properly afterward to ensure none of the powdery substance is left behind.

 Ultimately, baking soda can help a lot when it comes to getting toner out of your hair.
 But, there is a downside.
 Baking soda will damage your hair, and therefore, if you opt for this removal method you’re going to need to give your locks some tender loving care afterward.

 Can I Use Lemon Juice to Get Toner Out of My Hair?

 You may have heard that lemon juice is capable of removing unwanted toner from hair and, indeed, it’s a recommended solution.
 Lemon juice isn’t just an all-natural product, but it’s also very safe for use in the home.
 However, the best time to use it is within 24 to 48 hours after you’ve used the toner to achieve the optimal result.